A modular functor from state sums for finite tensor categories and their bimodules: Assigning categories to s

 \begin{proof} The functors $\rho$ and $\Xi$ are both defined using the adjoint equivalence between the functors $G_\XX$ and $\widetilde G_\XX$ that follow from Lemma \ref{lem:canisoXi1}.
 If we factorize the block functors into corresponding composites of $G_\XX$ and $\widetilde G_\XX$, then the statement reduces to the zigzag identity for this adjoint equivalence. \end{proof}

 We continue the proof of Lemma \ref{lem:varphiDD-indep} by induction on the depth of the vertices of $\Gamma$.
 Consider the edges of $\Gamma$ from the single depth-1 vertex $v_1$ to the depth-$2$ vertices.
-Pick a slightly smaller disk $\DD_1 \,{\subset}\, \DD$ that does not contain the vertices $v_0$ and $v_1$, but contains all other vertices of $\Gamma$ of depth larger than 1, as indicated in the picture \locpa {2.7} \locpA {0.09} \locpc {2.2pt} \locpd {0.12} \bep

-\nonumber\\[-6.5em]~\\[4.5em]~\nonumber \end{eqnarray} Define the graph $\Gamma_{\!1}$ as the graph obtained by erasing from $\Gamma \,{\cap}\, \DD_1$ the edges $E_{0}$.
+Pick a slightly smaller disk $\DD_1 \,{\subset}\, \DD$ that does not contain the vertices $v_0$ and $v_1$, but contains all other vertices of $\Gamma$ of depth larger than 1, as indicated in the picture \locpa {2.7} \locpA {0.09} \locpc {2.2pt} \locpd {0.12} \be \raisebox{-6.0em}{ } \ee ~\\[0.2em] Define the graph $\Gamma_{\!1}$ as the graph obtained by erasing from $\Gamma \,{\cap}\, \DD_1$ the edges $E_{0}$.
 This graph has, in general, several components.
 In the sequel we assume for simplicity that $\Gamma_{\!1}$ is connected -- if it is not, then each of its (finitely many) components is to be treated analogously.
 With this assumption, $\Gamma_{\!1}$ furnishes a spanning tree for the disk $\DD_1$, with root $v_1'$ at the intersection of $\DD_1$ and the edge of $\Gamma$ that connects $v_1$ with the (by the assumption just made, unique) depth-$2$ vertex.
 Repeating the previous argument we see that the corresponding isomorphism $\varphi_{\DD_1}$ remains unchanged if we replace the edge containing $v_1'$ on the spanning tree $\Gamma_{\!1}$ by a different edge.
 By iterating this process we can reach any spanning tree $\Gamma'$.
 We can thus conclude that $\varphi_{\DD}(\Gamma) \,{=}\, \varphi_{\DD}(\Gamma')$ for all spanning trees $\Gamma$ and $\Gamma'$ for $\DD$. \end{proof}

 In view of this result from now on we just write $\varphi_{\DD}$ for the isomorphism $\varphi_{\DD}(\Gamma)$, for any choice of spanning tree $\Gamma$.
 Next we observe that our construction is local, in the following sense: